This one’s for the foodies—make an east-bound pilgrimage to these neighbourhoods with food on the agenda.

 A favourite of the East-siders, Bedok 85 Food Centre is known for its myriad of food offerings, and most for its stellar bak chor mee (minced meat noodles) stalls, namely Xing Ji Rou Cuo Mian and Seng Hiang Bak Chor Mee.
 If you’re craving something spicy, tuck into a serving of sambal stingray (stingray barbecued in spicy chilli paste) from Chomp Chomp BBQ.

-Another foodie-favourite option is The Bedok Marketplace, a bustling and hip food centre that also has a diverse range of great ‘hawkerpreneur’ grub on offer—think pho (Vietnamese rice noodle soup in broth) from Huong Que Vietnamese cuisine, and grilled skewers from The Burning Oak.
+Another foodie-favourite option is The Bedok Marketplace, a bustling and hip food centre that also has a diverse range of great ‘hawkerpreneur’ grub on offer—think pho (Vietnamese rice noodle soup in broth) from Huong Que Vietnamese cuisine, or foie gras and wagyu beef from The Burning Oak.
 In the vicinity, there’s also Tang Tea House, a Halal dimsum restaurant.

 Want coffee with that extra pop of personality?
 Head to Chock Full of Beans, where your latte comes with 3D Latte Art—take your pick of adorable bears, puppies, or even Hello Kitty made out of latte foam.